nikich59/architecture-demo/README.md

 - Nested scroll for AppBarLayout on menu
 - Image loading
 - Snap helper
+- Configuration change when only Views are recreated
 - Library module plugin
 - Detekt with custom rules
 - Project: Address, Catalog&Search&Paging, Menu&Search, Cart, Checkout, Order Tracking.
 Address is used on different screens.
 Cart is shown on catalog.
 EntryPoint based on /catalog response